adoeller/wfx-sdr/readme.md

 is older than one of them loses that feature rather than failing to load.
 The gain stages, the baseband filter and the bias tee are all optional in that sense; only open, tune, sample rate and start/stop are required.

+### One architecture per folder

+The 32-bit and 64-bit driver libraries have identical names, so a single folder can only hold one set of them.
+Installing both engines side by side therefore works only as long as just one architecture's drivers are present:
+`spektrum_engine32.exe` would find the 64-bit `hackrf.dll` first — it is in
+its own folder, ahead of the `PATH` — and fail to load it.
+With a 64-bit Total Commander, which is the normal case, this never comes up.

 ## Building